 Instructions

-3. Prepare a sheet pan lined with a large piece of foil (should be large enough to fold over salmon).
-Brush top of the foil with extra virgin olive oil.
+• Get ready.
+Position one oven rack in the center and one rack about 6 inches from the broiler.
+Preheat your oven to 375°F. Line a sheet pan longways with a large piece of foil, large enough to fold over the salmon.
+Brush the foil with extra virgin olive oil.

-6. Carefully remove from oven and open foil to uncover the top of the salmon.
-Place under the broiler briefly, about 3 minutes or so.
-Watch closely as it broils to make sure it doesn’t overcook and the garlic does not burn.)
+• Broil the salmon.
+Carefully remove the pan from the oven and open the foil, folding it out to reveal the top of the salmon.
+Turn your broiler to high and place the salmon under the broiler briefly, until the top is lightly browned and the salmon is cooked through, about 3 minutes.
+Watch closely as it broils to make sure it doesn’t overcook and the lemons and garlic do not burn.
+Remove the salmon from the oven (see note).

 Notes

-• How do you know if Salmon is ready?
-When the salmon flakes easily with a fork, it's ready.
-If you like, you can use an instant read thermometer to check the fish for doneness.
-The USDA recommends a minimum internal temperature of 145°F, which should be measured at the thickest part of the fillet
+• How can you tell when salmon is cooked?
+When your fish is ready, it should flake at the touch of a fork.
+Poke the salmon with your fork at the thickest part and gently pull a piece of the flesh away; your fork should not meet any resistance.
+If you like, you can use an instant-read thermometer to check for doneness.
+The USDA recommends an internal temperature of 145°F, which should be measured at the thickest part of the fish fillet.
+Personally, I prefer salmon cooked to about 135°F.

 Share it with the world